Lincoln Motor Company: China

 In the 1990s and 2000s, Hongqi (in an effort to develop a successor to the Hongqi CA770 limousine) began production of a license-built variant of the Lincoln Town Car, using knock-down kits imported from the United States.
 The Town Car CKD kits received an exterior restyling, fitted with different front fenders, headlamps and taillamps, and a new grille.
 Along with a standard-wheelbase sedan, three lengths of limousines were produced, along with the Hongqi CA7400 prototype.

 In 2014, Ford Motor Company brought Lincoln to the Chinese market, introducing the brand with the mid-size MKZ sedan and MKC small SUV.
 By the end of 2016, Lincoln intended to establish a network of 60 dealerships in 50 cities, selling the MKZ, Continental, MKC, MKX, and Navigator.
 2016 sales increased 180% over the previous year, with Lincoln planning to produce vehicles in China by 2019.
 To attract Chinese consumers, Lincoln introduced "The Lincoln Way", a car purchase and ownership model which provides highly personalized services to customers.

 On March 29, 2020, the first Lincoln made in China (a Lincoln Corsair) was produced by Chang'an Ford at its facility in Chongqing.
-In 2022, a new Zephyr sedan built only for the China market replaced the discontinued MKZ.
+In 2022, a new Zephyr sedan built only for the Chinese market replaced the discontinued MKZ.